 I have been working today on You Tube and just posted a clip on the glorious Yucca.
 I realized that I've not yet written about this sturdy and handsome houseplant.
-It's very easy to grow this plant, if you have a place for it that receives bright light.
+It's very easy to grow this plant, if you have a place for it that receives bright indirect light or direct sunshine.
 Yuccas are a wonderful choice as houseplant for someone who is just beginning to grow and appreciate plants indoors.

 It's also a great choice for someone who does not have a lot of time to devote to plant care.
 A large specimen will not need water often.
 They are slow growers so you won't have much concern about repotting them since the need for that happens rarely.